freshcode-dev/web-boilerplate/misc/instructions/working-with-database-layer.md

 **It's still not recommended to speculate on passing anything to migrations.
 But if you have some required actions related to the modifiable data, you at least can keep them close enough.**

+## Reference tables of many-to-many relations should always have separate primary identifier column
+When creating a reference table, it is generally recommended to create a separate primary key column for the table.
+The primary key column serves as a unique identifier for each row in the table, and it is used to enforce data integrity and ensure that the table can be efficiently indexed and queried.

+In addition, creating a separate primary key column allows you to easily reference the rows in the table from other tables using foreign keys.
+This can be important for maintaining the relationships between tables and ensuring data consistency.

+While it is possible to use other columns as a primary key, such as a combination of columns or a column that already contains unique values, this approach can be less efficient and may lead to issues with data consistency in the long run.

+In addition, using a separate identifier column allows you to add additional data to the reference table in the future, without having to modify the primary key or foreign key columns.
+For example, you may want to add a status column to track whether the relationship is active or inactive.

+So, as the bottom-line, having separate primary identifier worth it at least in terms of consistency.